 “I use kink as my hope for the future,” says Jade Sky, a 25-year-old living in New York.
 Between a cross-country move, changing jobs, and tenuous survival, the pandemic hit Sky hard — and kept hitting — as the exhaustion of isolation dragged on.
 A self-described “passionate sadist and curious masochist,” Sky turned inward during the pandemic and took what they call a Sadist’s Sabbatical of deep study, solo BDSM workshopping, and kinky research.
 For Sky, kink became an anchor in a time of deep uncertainty.

-In her new docu-series, sex educator and erotic film director Madison Young puts Sky’s personal theory to the test: Can kink really heal our pandemic trauma?
+In her new docu-series, sex educator and film director Madison Young puts Sky’s personal theory to the test: Can kink really heal our pandemic trauma?

 The resounding answer?
 Absolutely.